 Your Financial Commitment

 Our goal is to create a loving, home environment for every child.
-A full sponsorship of $70/month takes care of everything one child needs to thrive: food, medicine, clothing, toys, books, school tuition, uniforms, and schoolbooks, an annual summer holiday, and participation in competitive and special events – sports, the arts, etc. Every dollar counts in improving the lives of these precious children, so even if you are not able to fully sponsor a child, signing up to partially sponsor a child at $35 a month does make a difference!
+A full sponsorship of $70/month takes care of everything one child needs to thrive: food, medicine, clothing, toys, books, school tuition, uniforms, and schoolbooks, an annual summer holiday, and participation in competitive and special events – sports, the arts, etc. Every dollar given to support a child is designated through the Homes of Hope fund, to improve the lives of these precious children, so even if you are not able to fully sponsor a child, signing up to partially sponsor a child at $35 a month does make a difference!

 Can I give a birthday or Christmas gift to the child I'm sponsoring?
 If so, how?

 We ask that when you donate to your child for their birthday or Christmas gift, consider $10-15 per child.
 Caretakers of our homes will take this donation and get them a fun, age- and culturally appropriate gift (i.e. chalk, paint, a new outfit, etc.) Click here to Give a Gift to the child you sponsor today!

 If you need to terminate your sponsorship for any reason, you may do so at any time through your online account or by contacting Send Hope Now.
 When your child completes higher education or trade school, gets married or leaves to return to family, you will be sent a Leaving Letter.
 This specifically explains the next step in your child's life.
 In many cases, our children continue with us as employees, enter our Bible College or serve in our Homes of Hope.
 A final letter from your child and a letter from our Bangalore office will accompany the Leaving Letter.
 Unfortunately, all communication with your child must cease at this time.

 What happens when my child turns 18?